einarwh/experiments-in-powerblog/content/draft/fluent-logs.md

         entry.Level > LogLevel.Information);
 ```

-There is no implied order here.
+There is no implied order of log statements here.
+You could log the "Hey there!" last, no problem.
 Each `Contains` checks all the log messages.

 Here's a list of possible test failures, one per line above: